A Generic Methodology for the Statistically Uniform & Comparable Evaluation of Automated Trading Platform Components: Discussion

 \section{Discussion}

 This section breaks down and analyses the results presented in Sec.~\ref{sec:results}.
-Firstly results are discussed in relation to performance, profitability as well as the effectiveness of the machine learning approach.
-Secondly. we discuss several limitations in regards to our results and how they can be addressed.
-Thirdly, the trading strategy is discussed, although it was a rather simple strategy to showcase the approach, we discuss profitability and potential extensions.
-Finally we present our intuition of potential advancements and future work for this area.
+Results are discussed in relation to the overall pattern extraction and model performance, then research questions, model analysis and, finally, simulated trading.
+Also, we discuss the obtained results in the context of the proposed methodology, as well as the limitations of every component and how they can be addressed.
+Finally, we present our view on implications for practitioners and our intuition of potential advancements and future work in this area.